drone/docs/content/usage/faq.md

 Builds are automatically triggered by post-commit hooks from your version control system.
 You can use the API or command line tools to re-start or re-run existing builds with an auto-incremented build number.

+# How can I trigger downstream builds?

+Downstream or cascading builds can be configured using the downstream plugin.
+This plugin lets you define downstream dependencies and trigger downstream builds from the Yaml file.

+# How can I trigger upstream builds?

+Upstream triggers are not currently supported and are not currently planned.
+This functionality can be achieved, however, by creating a custom script or cron task using the API or command line tools.

 # How can I schedule builds?

 There are no built-in scheduling capabilities (nor or any planned).
 External scheduling tools such as cron can be used in conjunction with the official API or command line tools to execute nightly builds.